shraynasrivastava/flavor-scout/ARCHITECTURE.md

 ## How the AI Makes Decisions (Avoiding Hallucinations)

 ### 1. Grounded in Real Data
-- The AI ONLY analyzes actual Reddit posts and comments
+- The AI ONLY analyzes actual news articles
 - No synthetic or mock data is used
-- Every recommendation is traceable to real user discussions
+- Every recommendation is traceable to real industry content

 ### 2. Structured Output with Validation
 ```javascript